MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 3. In the drop-down menu, select the keyboard you want to use in the remote session.
 4. Connect to the remote session.

-The web client will suppress the local IME window when you are focused on the remote session.
+The web client will suppress the local IME window when you're focused on the remote session.
 If you change the IME settings after you've already connected to the remote session, the setting changes won't have any effect.
 The web client doesn't support IME input while using a private browsing window.

 >[!NOTE]
 >If the language pack isn't installed on the host virtual machine, the remote session will default to the English (United States) keyboard.